 Two dreams, one sky: how two Tajik young women soared to success with Emirates

-Naima Rajabova, Asia-Plus
+Naima Rajabova, specially for asia+

 With courage, perseverance, and an unwavering belief in themselves, two women from Tajikistan have fulfilled a dream shared by thousands: joining the prestigious ranks of Emirates flight attendants.
 Though their journeys were vastly different, both Nozanin Aminjanova and Suparna Kholova now represent their country on the world aviation stage with grace and pride.